 From Google Maps to Salesforce analytics, third-party APIs provide your business with new functionality, cost savings, and business optimization tools.
 Because instead of writing your own software and investing in R&D, you can simply purchase all the necessary data access points and integrate them with internal analytics, and your own products and software.

-You can think of it as outsourcing certain roles to more high-performing and cost-efficient employees.
+Think of it like outsourcing certain roles to more high-performing and cost-efficient employees.

 Thus, the most obvious reason for implementing Application Programming Interfaces is to increase income.